-Total students Undergraduates 2 Graduates Number of Students How many students were enrolled? (unduplicated count for the reporting period ) 6961 5835 Number of HFFRF Student Recipients - How many students received HEERF emergency financial aid grants using (a)(1) Student Aid Portion ?
-5178 4731 44 How many students received HEERF emergency financial aid grants using (a)(1) Institutional Portion?
-0.00 0.00 0.0 HEERF (a)(1) Student Aid Portion Amount Disbursed What was the amount disbursed directly to students as Emergency Financial Aid Grants this quarter? \$6,895,100 \$6,403,700 \$491,40 What was the amount disbursed directly to students as Emergency Financial Aid Grants to date using HEERF? \$22,697,200 \$20,766,300 \$1,930,90 What was the amount of Emergency Financial Aid Grants applied to satisfy student's outstanding account balance upon receiving affirmative written consent from students to do so?
+HEERF (a)(1) Institutional Portion Amount Disbursed What was the amount disbursed directly to students as Emergency Financial Aid Grants? \$0.00 0 0 What was the amount of Emergency Financial Aid Grants applied to satisfy student's outstanding account balances?
 If funds were not used for this purpose, report \$0.
-Include only amounts that benefited students who did directly receive Emergency Financial Aid Grants. \$0.00 \$0.00 \$0.0 HEERF (a)(1) Institutional Portion Amount Disbursed What was the amount disbursed directly to students as Emergency Financial Aid Grants? \$0.00 \$0.00 \$0.0 What was the amount of Emergency Financial Aid Grants applied to satisfy student's outstanding account balances?
+Include only amounts that benefited students who did directly receive Emergency Financial Aid Grants. \$0.00 0 0 HEERF (a)(2) Amount Disbursed (HBCUs, TCCUs, MSIs, and SIP) What was the amount disbursed directly to students as Emergency Financial Aid Grants?
+If funds were not used for this purpose, report \$0. \$619,272 \$ 262,914 \$ 356,358 What was the amount of Emergency Financial Aid Grants applied to satisfy student's outstanding account balances?
 If funds were not used for this purpose, report \$0.
-Include only amounts that benefited students who did directly receive Emergency Financial Aid Grants. \$0.00 \$0.00 \$0.0 HEERF (a)(2) Amount Disbursed (HBCUs, ICCUs, MSIs, and SIP) What was the amount disbursed directly to students as Emergency Financial Aid Grants?
-If funds were not used for this purpose, report \$0. \$443,937 \$69,130 \$374,80 What was the amount of Emergency Financial Aid Grants applied to satisfy student's outstanding account balances?
+Include only amounts that benefited students who did directly receive Emergency Financial Aid Grants. \$- \$- \$- HEERF (a)(3) Amount Disbursed (FIPSE & SAIHE & SSARP)3 What was the amount disbursed directly to students as Emergency Financial Aid Grants?
+If funds were not used for this purpose, report \$0. \$0.00 0 0 What was the amount of Emergency Financial Aid Grants applied to satisfy student's outstanding account balances?
 If funds were not used for this purpose, report \$0.
-Include only amounts that benefited students who did directly receive Emergency Financial Aid Grants. \$0.00 \$0.00 \$0.0 HEERF (a)(3) Amount Disbursed (FIPSE & SAIHE & SSARP)3 What was the amount disbursed directly to students as Emergency Financial Aid Grants?
-If funds were not used for this purpose, report \$0. \$0.00 \$0.00 \$0.0 What was the amount of Emergency Financial Aid Grants applied to satisfy student's outstanding account balances?
+Include only amounts that benefited students who did directly receive Emergency Financial Aid Grants. \$0.00 0 0 What was the amount disbursed directly to students as Emergency Financial Aid Grants?
+If funds were not used for this purpose, report \$0. \$0.00 0 0 HEERF (a)(4) Amount Disbursed (Proprietary Institutions Grant Funds for Students) What was the amount of Emergency Financial Aid Grants applied to satisfy student's outstanding account balance upon receiving affirmative written consent from students to do so?
 If funds were not used for this purpose, report \$0.
-Include only amounts that benefited students who did directly receive Emergency Financial Aid Grants. \$0.00 \$0.00 \$0.0 What was the amount disbursed directly to students as Emergency Financial Aid Grants?
-If funds were not used for this purpose, report \$0. \$0.00 \$0.00 \$0.0 HEERF (a)(4) Amount Disbursed Proprietary Institutions Grant Funds for Students) What was the amount of Emergency Financial Aid Grants applied to satisfy student's outstanding account balance upon receiving affirmative written consent from students to do so?
-If funds were not used for this purpose, report \$0. \$0.00 \$0.00 \$0.0 HEERF Amount of Grants Disbursed What was the amount of grants disbursed to students through all HEERF funds? \$7,339,037 \$6,472,830 \$866,20 Average HEERF Amount Awarded Among students who received HEERF emergency financial aid grants, what was the average award amount per student? \$3,306 \$1,368.17 \$1,937.8
+0 0 HEERF Amount of Grants Disbursed What was the amount of grants disbursed to students through all HEERF funds? \$619,272 \$262,914 \$356 , 358 Average HEERF Amount Awarded Among students who received HEERF emergency financial aid grants, what was the average award amount per student? \$8,056 3602 4,454

-For the initial report and each report thereafter, institutions should use data suppression or other statistical methodologies to protect the personally identifiable information from student education records consistent with the Family Educational Rights and Privacy Act (20 U.S.C.
+^[1] For the initial report and each report thereafter, institutions should use data suppression or other statistical methodologies to protect the personally identifiable information from student education records consistent with the Family Educational Rights and Privacy Act (20 U.S.C.
 1232g; 34 CFR part 99) and any applicable state laws.
 For this report when the total number of students who received HEERF emergency financial aid grants as undergraduates, graduates, or in total is less than 10, but not 0, then the institution should display the total number of students as less than 10 ("<10") on the publicly available websites controlled by the institution.
 Additionally, IHEs should use complementary suppression to protect values that could be inferred otherwise.
 For example, if the total student count is equal to 25, the undergraduate amount is equal to 20, and the graduate amount equal to 5, IHEs should report both the undergraduate and graduate amount as '-'.
 The total student count can remain displayed as is.